-The cost of living is much more affordable than in North America or Europe, making it a prime choice for business owners and business leaders.
+The cost of living in Asia is much more affordable than in North America or Europe, making it a prime choice for business owners and business leaders.
 If you’re trying to start or grow a business, you’ll have easy access to some of the world’s best talent.
 And you’ll be able to hire that talent at an affordable price.

 The Best Asian Cities for Expats